-Operational risks are managed in accordance with the Group Non-financial Risk Policy, which is supported by additional policies and instructions.
+Operational risk is managed in accordance with the Group Non-financial Risk Policy, which is supported by additional policies and instructions.

-Semiannually, the Group's operational risk loss events are reported to the DFSA on the basis of the EBA's standards for common reporting.
+Semiannually, the Group's non-financial risk loss events are reported to the DFSA on the basis of the EBA standards for common reporting.
 Operational risk is assessed annually within the scope of the Group's ICAAP.